Performance Analysis of Active Large Intelligent Surfaces (LISs): Uplink Spectral Efficiency and Pilot Training: SSE Performance Bound for LISs and Optimal System Parameters

 We now analyze the performance bound of the SSE for a large (infinite) value for $M$.
 As $M$ increases, the SSE converges to ${\bar \mu}_n^{\rm{SSE}}$ which depends on the value of ${\bar \mu}_{I_{nk}}/M^2$, as seen from (\ref{eq.MSSE}).
 Hence, in an LIS system equipped with an infinite number of antennas, it is important to obtain its limiting value, $\mathop {\lim }\limits_{M \to \infty } \bar \mu _{{I_{nk}}}/{M^2}$, and this can provide the performance bound of the SSE, asymptotically.
 In this section, we derive the asymptotic SSE performance bound for an infinite $M$ using a scaling law of ${\bar \mu}_n^{\rm{SSE}}$, and propose an optimal pilot training length based on that asymptotic bound.
 We consider the uplink frame structure shown in Fig. {\ref{fig.2}}, in which all devices simultaneously transmit their orthogonal pilot sequences before transmitting their own data signals like a 3GPP model in \cite{ref.LTE2017TR36211}.
 Due to the pilot training overhead $t$, there is a fundamental tradeoff between the received SINR enhancement and loss of uplink channel uses for the data signal.
 Therefore, it is imperative to optimize the pilot training length to achieve the maximum SSE and define how the optimal pilot training length deterministically scales with the various parameters of LIS system.

 In order to derive the performance bound of LIS system, we first determine the scaling law of ${\bar \mu}_{I_{nk}}/M^2$ according to $M$.
-Then, we have the following result related to the performance bound of SSE.
+Then, we have the following result related to the performance bound.

 {\bf{{Theorem 2.}}} As $M$ increases, ${\bar \mu}_n^{\rm{SSE}}$ asymptotically converges to its performance bound, ${\hat \mu}_n^{\rm{SSE}}$, as given by: ${\bar \mu}_n^{\rm{SSE}} - {\hat \mu}_n^{\rm{SSE}} \xrightarrow[M \to \infty ]{} 0, $ where